reuk/wayverb/docs_source/hybrid.md

 compared in the frequency-domain, to ensure that the modal responses of the two models match, in shape and in magnitude.

+Although geometric methods are generally not capable of modelling low-frequency modal behaviour, the image-source model in a geometric room is a special case.
 For cuboid rooms with perfectly reflective surfaces, the image-source method is exact [@kuttruff_room_2009], and it remains reasonably accurate for slightly-absorbing surfaces.
+In cuboid rooms the image-source model can, therefore, predict modal behaviour.
 Additionally, for this room shape, the image source method can be dramatically accelerated, making it possible to calculate extended impulse responses [@allen_image_1979].
 This accelerated method differs from Wayverb's image-source finder, in that it can calculate long impulse responses for one specific room shape, whereas Wayverb's can calculate short responses for arbitrary geometry.

 If the accelerated method is implemented, it can be used to generate impulse responses which are close to ideal (depending on the surface absorptions used).